The Grand Antiprism

-The red and purple ring consists of 10 pentagonal antiprisms, which appear flattened because they are being viewed from an angle.
-The blue and cyan tube is actually also a ring of 10 pentagonal antiprisms, but because the ring is being viewed at laterally in 4D, it projects into a tubular volume.
+The red and purple ring consists of 10 pentagonal antiprisms, which appear flattened because they lie at an angle to the 4D viewpoint.
+The blue and cyan tube is actually also a ring of 10 pentagonal antiprisms, but because the ring is seen laterally from the 4D viewpoint, it projects into a tubular volume.
 We hide the red and purple ring in the next image so that we can see this ring more clearly:

 Notice that there is actually an inner tube encased inside the outer tube.
 The inner tube and the outer tube are actually the two halves of the ring in 4D, joined together by the blue antiprisms on the ends of the tubes.
 The inner tube is farther away in 4D, so it appears smaller; the outer tube is closer, so it appears bigger.
 These pentagonal antiprisms actually form a circular ring in 4D, just like the red and purple ring; the flattening into the “tube-within-a-tube” as seen here is merely an artifact of the perspective projection into 3D.
 In the same way, all the pentagonal antiprisms are identical in 4D, but the ones nearer the ends of the tube appear flattened because of the projection.